-- 8.8.1.
-We recognise that it takes a lot of courage for a child to disclose they are being abused.
+- We recognise that it takes a lot of courage for a child to disclose they are being abused.
 They may feel ashamed, guilty or scared, their abuser may have threatened that something will happen if they tell, they may have lost all trust in adults or believe that was has happened is their fault.
-Sometimes they may not be aware that what is happening is abuse. - 8.8.2.
-A child who makes a disclosure may have to tell their story on a number of subsequent occasions to the police and/or social workers.
-Therefore, it is vital that their first experience of talking to a trusted adult is a positive one. - 8.8.3.
-During their conversation with the pupil staff will; - 8.8.3.1.
-Listen to what the child has to say and allow them to speak freely - 8.8.3.2.
-Remain calm and not overact or act shocked or disgusted the pupil may stop talking if they feel they are upsetting the listener - 8.8.3.3.
-Reassure the child that it is not their fault and that they have done the right thing in telling someone - 8.8.3.4.
-Not be afraid of silences staff must remember how difficult it is for the pupil and allow them time to talk - 8.8.3.5.
-Take what the child is disclosing seriously - 8.8.3.6.
-Ask open questions and avoid asking leading questions - 8.8.3.7.
-Avoid jumping to conclusions, speculation or make accusations - 8.8.3.8.
-Not automatically offer any physical touch as comfort.
-It may be anything but comforting to a child who is being abused.
+Sometimes they may not be aware that what is happening is abuse. - A child who makes a disclosure may have to tell their story on a number of subsequent occasions to the police and/or social workers.
+Therefore, it is vital that their first experience of talking to a trusted adult is a positive one.

+During their conversation with the pupil staff will;

+- Listen to what the child has to say and allow them to speak freely - Remain calm and not overact or act shocked or disgusted the pupil may stop talking if they feel they are upsetting the listener - Reassure the child that it is not their fault and that they have done the right thing in telling someone - Not be arraid of silences staff must remember how difficult it is for the pupil and allow them time to talk - Take what the child is disclosing seriously - Ask open questions and avoid asking leading questions - Avoid jumping to conclusions, speculation or make accusations - Not automatically offer any physical touch as comfort.
+It may be anything but comforting to a child who is being abused. - Avoid admonishing the child for not disclosing sooner.
+Saying things such as 'I do wish you had told me about it when it started' may be the staff member's way of being supportive but may be interpreted by the child to mean they have done something wrong. - Tell the child what will happen next.

-- 8.8.3.9.
-Avoid admonishing the child for not disclosing sooner.
-Saying things such as 'I do wish you had told me about it when it started' may be the staff member's way of being supportive but may be interpreted by the child to mean they have done something wrong. - 8.8.3.10.
-Tell the child what will happen next. - 8.8.4.
-If a pupil talks to any member of staff about any risks to their safety or wellbeing the staff member will let the child know that they will have to pass the information on staff are not allowed to keep secrets. - 8.8.5.
-The member of staff should write up their conversation as soon as possible on the Expression of Concern Form in the child's own words.
+If a pupil talks to any member of staff about any risks to their safety or wellbeing the staff member will let the child know that they will have to pass the information on - staff are not allowed to keep secrets.

+The member of staff should write up their conversation as soon as possible on the Expression of Concern form in the child's own words.
 Staff should make this a matter of priority.
 The record should be signed and dated, the member of staff's name should be printed and it should also detail where the disclosure was made and who else was present.
 The record should be handed to the DSL.

-8.9.
 Notifying Parents

-- 8.9.1.
 The School will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and the DSL will make contact with the parent in the event of a concern, suspicion or disclosure. - 8.9.2.
-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH. - 8.9.3.
+This must be handled sensitively and normally the DSL/DDSL will make contact with the parent in the event of a concern, suspicion or disclosure.

+However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH e.g. familial sexual abuse.

 Where there are concerns about forced marriage or honour based violence parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.

-8.10.
+In some circumstances it would be appropriate to contact the police.

 Making a referral